Agricultural Land Reserve

 British Columbia's Agricultural Land Reserve (ALR) is a collection of land where agriculture is designated as the priority use.
 Farming is encouraged and non-agricultural uses are restricted.

 The ALR was established by the British Columbia New Democratic Party government of Dave Barrett in 1973 to preserve the province's limited farmland from urbanization.

-The ALR covers 4.6 million hectares (46 thousand square kilometers, equivalent to 18 thousand square miles), or about 4.9% of British Columbia's land base.
+The ALR covers 4600000 ha, or about 4.9% of British Columbia's land base.

 There are six ALR administrative regions: South Coast, Interior, Island, Kootenay, North, and Okanagan.

 Tax breaks are applicable to property in the ALR, and questions of equity among taxpayers have emerged.

 Characteristics

-The ALR covers 4.6 million hectares (11.4 million acres).
-It comprises 4.9% of BC's 94.6 million hectare land base.
+The ALR covers 4600000 ha.
+It comprises 4.9% of BC's 94600000 ha land base.

 Less than a quarter of the land in the ALR is prime agricultural land (1.1% of BC's land area), where prime agricultural land falls into Canada Land Inventory (CLI) survey Classes 1-3.
 About three quarters of BC's total land is located above a thousand metres in elevation, and the province's mountainous geography means a relatively small share of its land has an agricultural capability.

 Approximately 46% of ALR land is under private ownership, and 54% is under public land ownership (provincial, municipal, or federal government).

 History

 Motivation for establishment

-Before 1973, an estimated 4000 to 6000 hectares of prime agricultural land was lost each year to urbanization in British Columbia.
+Before 1973, an estimated 4000 to 6000 ha of prime agricultural land was lost each year to urbanization in British Columbia.
 Recognition that the province had limited arable farmland, and a concern for food security, led the provincial government to introduce the Land Commission Act on 18 April 1973 which created the Agricultural Land Commission (ALC) and established the Agricultural Land Reserve (ALR).